mvrdevelopment/spec/mvr-spec.md

 Node name: `CustomCommand`

 The Custom command contains the command that will be executed on the fixture.
-The definition from the syntax for the command aligns with the DIN SPEC 15800 [definition for control based symbol](https://github.com/mvrdevelopment/spec/blob/main/gdtf-spec.md#channel-function).
+The definition from the syntax for the command aligns with the DIN SPEC 15800:2022-02, 11.2.1.2.3, Channel Functions, [for command based control systems](https://github.com/mvrdevelopment/spec/blob/main/gdtf-spec.md#channel-function).

-With this feature you can control static properties for fixture that can not be controlled via DMX.
+With this feature you can also control static properties for fixture that cannot be controlled via DMX.

 ### Node Definition: Overwrites